University Human Resources

 An employee is not required to satisfy any age or service condition (e.g., complete a year of service) in order to be eligible to participate in the Plan.

 An employee may enroll in the Plan immediately upon satisfying the eligibility requirements described above.
 An eligible employee does not have to wait until the general open enrollment period to enroll in the Plan.

 To enroll in the Plan and begin making salary deferrals and catch-up contributions to the Plan, an eligible employee must:

-- Establish a Plan account at an authorized investment company by completing an account application; and
+- Establish a Plan account at an authorized investment company by opening an account at the TIAA and/or Fidelity websites; and

-Salary deferrals and catch-up contributions will begin being made to the Plan as soon as administratively feasible following receipt of fully completed forms by the campus human resources office.
+Salary deferrals and catch-up contributions will begin being made to the Plan as soon as administratively feasible following receipt of a fully completed Salary Deferral Agreement.

 A participant may elect to defer from one to 100 percent of his or her compensation to the Plan each calendar year up to the maximum percentage allowable by law not to exceed the limits of federal tax code sections 402(g), 403(b), or 415.
 Elections must be made at the time, in the manner, and on such forms as established by Indiana University.

 Please note that employment taxes (i.e., Social Security taxes) and premiums for employer-provided benefits will be deducted from a participant's compensation prior to salary deferrals and catch-up contributions.

 Federal law limits the amount of salary deferrals that can be contributed to the Plan and to all 403(b) plans, 401(k) plans and other similar type of plans in which an individual participates in any calendar year.

 Salary deferrals made to the IU 457(b) Retirement Plan are not limited by this salary deferral contribution limit.